DON'T BE FOOLED: Feds Bust Website Selling Bogus Coronavirus "Vaccine" Kits

-A federal judge ordered a company to stop selling bogus coronavirus vaccine kits online at the request of the Justice Department.
+A federal judge ordered a company to stop selling bogus coronavirus vaccine kits online, said the U.S. Justice Department, while warning Americans to beware of phony COVID-19 "cures."

 Operators of the website “coronavirusmedicalkit.com” were ripping off customers by capitalizing on the "confusion and widespread fear surrounding COVID-19," Assistant Attorney General Jody Hunt of the Department of Justice’s Civil Division said Sunday.